June 24, 2020: Battling Cybersecurity Threats: Role of Congressional Oversight

 Jan.
 31, 2017: Next Steps in Offshore Multinational Corporate Tax

-More than 100 people attended the Levin Center at Wayne Law's half-day conference, "Next Steps in Offshore Multinational Corporate Tax," on Tuesday, Jan.
-31, 2017, in Washington, D.C.
+On January 31, 2017, in Washington, D.C., the Levin Center at Wayne Law held a half-day conference, "Next Steps in Offshore Multinational Corporate Tax."
 Co-chaired by retired U.S. Senators Carl Levin and Tom A. Coburn, M.D., the conference provided a bipartisan setting for examining a variety of corporate tax issues being considered by the new Congress in connection with comprehensive corporate tax reform.
 The conference included a brief presentation of key issues by the panel moderator, drawing on past congressional tax oversight investigations, followed by an extended dialogue on the issues by the five panelists.
-Check back for video from the conference.

 At the time of the conference, corporate tax reform was a dominant topic of interest on the Washington agenda, but its pace and contours were still unknown.
 Panelists presented diverse views on how Congress and the new administration could tackle issues related to multinational corporate offshore profits.
 One major topic that provided a backdrop to the discussion was the practice of some U.S. multinationals of declaring an increasing share of their profits in offshore tax havens.
 Bipartisan congressional oversight investigations have disclosed how those profitable U.S. multinationals have shifted billions of dollars to low-tax jurisdictions, deferred or avoided paying U.S. taxes on those profits, and helped reduce the corporate share of U.S. taxes to a near all-time low.